Anomaly free Froggatt-Nielsen models of flavor: Conclusions

 In the paper we explored in detail two choices for $G_{\rm FN}$: the "decoupled chains" model, where $G_{\rm FN} = U(1)_{\rm FN}^3$, and the "coupled chains" model, with $G_{\rm FN} = U(1)_{\rm FN}$.
 For both cases we showed using a numerical scan of input parameters that one can obtain the observed hierarchy of SM quark masses and CKM matrix elements given the appropriate choice of FN charges.
 The scan was over random ${\cal O}(1)$ complex flavon and Higgs Yukawa couplings and over random vector-like mass parameters, $M_a$, taken to be on average a factor $5$ smaller than $\langle \phi \rangle$.
+The obtained solutions for the pattern of quark masses and mixings do not contain any tunings -- the associated Barbieri-Giudice measure only reaches values of a few.
+Furthermore, the solutions simultaneously give the hierarchical quark masses and hierarchical mixing angles.
+Demanding that the quark masses are the measured ones, the probability for the scan to give all three mixing angles below their SM values is about $8\%$ in both FN models (to be compared with the best case scenario of $0.5^3=12.5\%$, and much higher than $3 \cdot 10^{-6}$ for mixing angles that are distributed completely randomly).
 Similarly, we showed that the neutrino mass differences and PMNS matrix elements are well described by a completely anarchic form of a Weinberg dimension 5 operator.
 Since the Weinberg operator couples to chains of vector-like fermions the neutrino masses are still hierarchical, preferentially resulting in a normal ordering.

 The inverted FN models do share a problem common to all FN models.
 Since one introduces a relatively large number of states charged under QCD, the theory is no longer asymptotically free in the UV, see, e.g.,~\cite{Alonso:2018bcg}.
-In the two models we presented there is a Landau pole about four orders of magnitude above $\langle \phi\rangle$, i.e., for $\langle \phi\rangle\sim 10^7$ GeV this would be around $10^{11}$ GeV.
+In the two models we presented there is a QCD Landau pole about four orders of magnitude above $\langle \phi\rangle$, i.e., for $\langle \phi\rangle\sim 10^7$ GeV this would be around $10^{11}$ GeV.
 One could potentially push this to even higher scales by adjusting the lengths of FN chains along with the size of $\langle \phi\rangle/M$ expansion parameter.
+Alternatively, for $\langle \phi\rangle\sim 10^{14}-10^{15}$ GeV, depending on the exact field content, the Landau pole is above the Planck scale.
 Another interesting possibility is that with an appropriate field content one may realize an asymptotically safe theory \cite{Sannino:2019sch}.
+The possible Landau pole in the $U(1)_{\rm FN}$ is less constraining; for $g'<0.11$ at $\mu\simeq 10^7$ GeV the Landau pole in $g'$ is above the Planck scale.